Why I Am Opposed to a State Lottery

 There are two issues we must consider.
 One is whether it is right to wager small sums of money in hopes of winning more.
 The other is whether the state should endorse and support a system of such wagering.
 I would say no to both questions for the following reasons.
 Let’s begin with Scripture:

-We have brought nothing into the world, so we can take nothing out of it either.
-If we have food and clothing we will be content.
-But those who desire to get rich fall into temptation and a snare and many foolish and harmful desires which plunge men into ruin and destruction.
-For the love of money is the root of all sorts of evil, and some by longing for it have wandered away from the faith, and pierced themselves with many a pang.
-(1 Timothy 6:7-10)
+We brought nothing into the world, and we cannot take anything out of the world.
+But if we have food and clothing, with these we will be content.
+But those who desire to be rich fall into temptation, into a snare, into many senseless and harmful desires that plunge people into ruin and destruction.
+For the love of money is a root of all kinds of evils.
+It is through this craving that some have wandered away from the faith and pierced themselves with many pangs.
+(1 Timothy 6:7–10)

 Article 13, section 5 of our state constitution is a good law.
 It does not deny individuals their due rights.
 It denies the state the right to endorse and promote gambling and allure its citizenry into greed.